 All schools in England must have a child protection policy in place, including measures in relation to protecting children from sexual harassment, whether from staff members or their peers.
 Relevant policies are in place relating to behaviour at school, bullying, and the Public Sector Equality Duty.

-This briefing provides an overview of the relevant policies schools are expected to have in place, and recent policy developments.
+This briefing provides an overview of the relevant policies schools are expected to have in place on sexual harassment, and recent policy developments.

 Education policy is a devolved area, and this briefing focuses on the position in English schools.
 Links are provided to relevant policies in place in Scotland, Wales, and Northern Ireland.